hajke-gu/text-mod/docs/pages/about.md

 # About

 A project between 3rd year students of the Bachelor "Software Engineering and Management" program at Gothenburg University (Course DIT827) and TIBCO® Spotfire.
+The Text Card mod is a custom visualization and was created using [Spotfire Mods by TIBCO Spotfire®](https://tibcosoftware.github.io/spotfire-mods/){:target="_blank"}.

 ## Authors